crycode-de/ioBroker.discord/docs/en/README.md

 **Note:** It's up to you to handle the command data and send a reply to the command, i.e. using a custom script.
-You have up to ten minutes to send a reply using the `.sendReply` state or the corresponding `sendTo(...)` action.
+You have up to 15 minutes to send a reply using the `.sendReply` state or the corresponding `sendTo(...)` action.
 If you don't send a reply in time, the Discord client will show the error message _The application did not respond_.